Ariacell/SimplePiano/README.md

 # References for working on this project

+See the [building locally section](#building-locally) for some intructions on building and running the project

 ## GLFW
 The main input and window management library for the project. https://www.glfw.org/GLFWReference276.pdf